selva-dharmaraj/theater_seating/README.md

 ===========================

-Code language: Java8
+Code language: Java 8

-Framework: Spring boot, Spring batch
+Libraries: JDK, Spring

 Build tool: Maven

 How to run the program: